 “I said stay here,” Landon’s voice ground into the cold, loud and round above the prayers echoing over the headsets, “Let Syl do her thing.
 I won’t have any more of you running around and breaking your necks.”

-“What’s going on?” came from both Peter and Fr.
+“What’s going on?” came from both William and Fr.
 Matteo upstairs.

 “Syl’s on your floor,” Landon’s eyes went to the ceiling, as though he were listening for the girl’s footsteps, “I don’t think she’s getting into the room.
 We couldn’t stop her.
 I’m sorry.”

-“Don’t, Peter,” Agnes took her turn to warn him, “You don’t need to translate if the words aren’t important.
+“Don’t, William,” Agnes took her turn to warn him, “You don’t need to translate if the words aren’t important.
 Don’t engage it.”

-“Don’t engage,” Landon gritted the biting cold between his teeth, checking all the recordings again, “Don’t do anything drastic, Peter.”
+“Don’t engage,” Landon gritted the biting cold between his teeth, checking all the recordings again, “Don’t do anything drastic, William.”

 “We’re at ten degrees celsius,” Bradley reported, shaking his head as the temperature monitor beeped, “We’ve never gone this low.”